dichapabe/learnosm/md-to-pdf/en/0200-12-14-gpsessentials.md

 6. Click this icon to Save: ![Save Button][]

-Other Android applications that you may use:
+##Other Android applications that you may use

 - Orux Maps- Map viewer, track logger.
 You can use OruxMaps for your outdoor activities (running, trekking, mountain bike, paragliding, flying,..)
 Download here: [play.google.com/store/apps/oruxmaps](https://play.google.com/store/apps/details?id=com.orux.oruxmaps)